-The Convertible Preferred Units could have been converted by the holder at any time into a number of common units equal to the number of Convertible Preferred Units being converted.
-Upon either the closing of a firm-commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, in which the price per common unit was at least \$3.00 per share and the aggregate gross proceeds were at least \$40 million or the occurrence of an event, specified by vote or written consent of the supermajority interest (members holding at least 70% of the outstanding Convertible Preferred Units, voting or consenting together as a single class on an as-converted basis), all outstanding Convertible Preferred Units would have been automatically converted into a number of common units equal to the number of Convertible Preferred Units at the then applicable conversion rate which was equal to their issuance price noted above.
+Upon either the closing of a firm-commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, in which the price per common unit was at least \$3.00 per share and the aggregate gross proceeds were at least \$40 million or the occurrence of an event, specified by vote or written consent of the supermajority interest (members holding at least 70% of the outstanding Convertible Preferred Units, voting or consenting together as a single class on an as-converted basis), all outstanding Convertible Preferred Units would have been automatically converted into common units.
 Further, the automatic conversion of the Series B Convertible Preferred Units would not have been automatically converted into common units without the affirmative vote or written consent of the members holding at least 61% of the outstanding Series B Convertible Preferred Units.